 Originally I had the tags included in the note, but I discarded the idea, because of the powerful tagging in DEVONthink.
 All tags in DEVONthink are automatically tags in the Apple file system.

 One of the best features of DEVONthink is its fantastic sorter.
 It can be used as a menu bar item or a floating index tab it can be triggered with various shortcuts.
-It allows capturing not just notes in all possible format, but also audio, video, screenshots and websites.
-The latter one is powerful and able to strip all clutter and just keep text and images or convert the content to Markdown, save as HTML, rich text, pure text, PDF or web archive.
+It allows capturing not just notes in all possible formats, but also audio, video, screenshots, and websites.
+The latter one is powerful and able to strip all clutter and just keep text and images or convert the content to Markdown, save as HTML, rich text, pure text, PDF, or web archive.

 The search in DEVONthink is fast and one of the core features.
-It’s using powerful data-science features in the background to analyse the content and show the most likely search results.
-It’s possible to use advanced search operators like wildcards, boolean operators or regular expressions.
+It’s using powerful data-science features in the background to analyze the content and show the most likely search results.
+It’s possible to use advanced search operators like wildcards, boolean operators, or regular expressions.

 Notes can also contain the geographical location where the note was taken and can be viewed later on a world map.

 DEVONthink supports out of the box WikiLink syntax